Digital Humanities Seminar

 In my presentation, I will report on my ongoing collaborative project (with Margo Burns and Matti Peikola) on the recorders that took down the some 1,000 documents from the Salem witch trials.
 Our goal is to produce an online tool that identifies as many of the approximately 250 recorders as possible, and provides bibliographical data as well as data on their scribal practices.
 At the same time, the plan is to make the tool available to other researchers to use in the charting of handwriting and scribes in other historical contexts.
 The talk outlines the principles of the work, demonstrates the preliminary setup of the tool, and discusses some of the future avenues for the project.
 Among other things, I show how collaborative research is crucial in a project of this kind, and how the electronic format of this scribal tool allows us to approach age-old questions not only about the Salem trials but also about writing practices, scribal copying, and literacy.

-‘Grounds more relative than this’: towards Semantic Computation in Digital Literary Studies
+‘Grounds more relative than this’: Towards Semantic Computation in Digital Literary Studies

 Patrick Flor, Department of English and Department of Computer Science